bchavezgd/bdw-wp-theme/README.md

 ## Learning to make WP themes

-Learning to create Wordpress themes, and customizations for the greater good.
+Learning to create WordPress themes, and customization for the greater good.

-Currently working though books, to make basic unstyled theme using compass/sass, Grunt, and brackets text editor.
+Currently working though books, to make basic un-styled theme using compass/sass, Grunt, and brackets text editor.

 ------
 ##Change Log:

+2014/10/06:  "all the changes"

+- finished working featured loop also added second and third loop.
+	- need to add them to a conditional statement so they won't show if nothing is in specific categories.
+- created color scheme system.
+	- by selecting 5 colors the color scheme can be easily changed via color variables.
+- created more logical modular scss files.
+- started to responsive logic, ie `.row`

+old:

 - figured out the loop, and get_header/footer/sidebar/etc.
 - added widget areas
 - added `nav_menu` theme support
-- Linked to second stylesheet for compass opimization.
+- Linked to second stylesheet for compass optimization.
-- seperated loop into new file.
+- separated loop into new file.
 	- `get_template_part('loop');`
 - added theme support for:
 	- widgets